alphabet-union-jp/alphabet-union-jp.github.io/en.md

 [Back to Index](#index)

 # Union Activity about Recommendation of Resignation During Pat/Mat Leave
-The solicitation to resign made to the targeted individuals on 3/2 was an illegal form of forced resignation, going beyond the framework of regular solicitation.
-The email sent contained messages like, "Your role has been impacted by workforce reductions" and "You will receive an additional payment if you choose to sign the Agreement within 14 fays from today.
-You will continue to have access to the corporate network during this period" This cleverly implied that not accepting their offer could result in losing access to the internal system.
+The solicitation to resign made to the targeted individuals on March 2nd was unlawfully pressuring employees to resign, exceeding the bounds of standard resignation requests.
+Under Japanese law, employees have the right to resign voluntarily without undue pressure from the employer.
+The email sent contained messages like, "Your role has been impacted by workforce reductions" and "You will receive an additional payment if you choose to sign the Agreement within 14 days from today.
+You will continue to have access to the corporate network during this period" This is subtly suggested that rejecting their offer might lead to a loss of access to the internal system, which is seens as an indirect way of forcing employees out.

 Subsequently, documents regarding the early retirement package were repeatedly sent to the targeted individuals every two days.
-HR accepted meetings with a friendly tone, but when the targeted individuals asked what happens if the declined, no information was provided.
-Two days before the deadline of the early retirement package, on 3/14, an additional email was sent stating, "If you have not signed your Agreement, we will begin a process to adjust your role scope, which may also result in reduced accessto Google's systems" This led to the misconception that "If I refuse, I'll face the same lockout layoffs that happened at the headquarters in January."
+HR accepted meetings with a friendly tone, but when the targeted individuals asked what happens if the declined, HR did not provide clear information about the consequences of declining the offer.
+Two days before the deadline of the early retirement package, on 3/14, an additional email was sent stating, "If you have not signed your Agreement, we will begin a process to adjust your role scope, which may also result in reduced access to Google's systems" This led to the misconception that "If I refuse, I'll face the same lockout layoffs that happened at the headquarters in January."

-The union is claiming that this constitutes illegal forced resignation.
+We argues that these tactics unfairly pressure employees into resigning, which we believe is against the law.

 Related Article:
 [グーグル社員の告白｢退職する以外に選択肢はなかった｣。育休中社員が語ったこと](https://www.businessinsider.jp/post-268498) (4/18 Business Insider)